| Title: | Construct Parsers for Structured Text Files |

 (p %using% f)(x): if p1(x)==[] then fail()(x) else succeed(f(p1(x)$L))(x[-1])

-sequenceTwo parsers composed in sequence produce a pair of results.
+%then% sequenceTwo parsers composed in sequence produce a pair of results.
 Sometimes we are

 only interested in one component of the pair.
 For example in the case of